-The thought of creative writing works for some but not for all, but most of us are familiar with the concept of building a case and pitching it.
+The thought of creative writing works for some but not for all, but we're all comfortable with the concept of case building and pitching.

-So if creative writing doesn't float your boat, approach your paper like a business case builder, a pitch on a page filled with clear and compelling selling points, insights and evidence, with an easy-to-follow narrative.
-They make awards judging easy and are a joy to judge.
+So if creative writing doesn't float your boat, approach your paper like a business case builder, create a pitch on a page filled with clear and compelling selling points, insights and evidence, with an easy-to-follow narrative.